 Head of Business Services

-After working as a Tpas associate for a number of years, Louise joined Tpas on a permanent basis as our Operations Manager.
+After working as a Tpas associate for a number of years, Louise joined Tpas on a permanent basis firstly as Operations Manager, and now as our Head of Business Services.
 Louise is an experienced Housing professional specialising in tenant involvement and empowerment, and has worked for over twenty five years in the Local Authority and Housing Association sectors.
 Outside of work Louise is Barnsley FC season ticket holder and spends most of her time either watching Barnsley, or cheering on her kids in their local footy teams.

 Telephone: 0161 868 3500